pymc-devs/pymc/docs/source/developer_guide.rst

 The ability for model instance to generate conditional logp and dlogp function enable one of the unique feature of PyMC3 - `CompoundStep method <https://docs.pymc.io/notebooks/sampling_compound_step.html>`__.
-It is conceptual level it is a Metropolis-within-Gibbs sampler.
+On a conceptual level it is a Metropolis-within-Gibbs sampler.
 User can `specify different sampler of different
 RVs <https://docs.pymc.io/notebooks/sampling_compound_step.html?highlight=compoundstep#Specify-compound-steps>`__.
 Alternatively, it is implemented as yet another interceptor: the